janegca/fem-challenges/02-faq-card/faq-card-review.md

 ### How to handle layered graphics and offsets?

-- setup a `div` and load them as image and background graphics
+- layered: setup a `div` and load them as image and background graphics
-- position the `div` with respect to the FAQ
+- offset: position the `div` with respect to the FAQ
 - in styling the background graphics, found using 'top left' or 'bottom right' serves to anchor images to the respective sides but to keep the shadow from moving all over in the desktop layout had to use a combination of rem and % values; the 'woman' graphic stayed fixed using 'top left' positioning

 ### How to handle and animate the box graphic?

+- add it as an image, hidden for mobile layouts
+- use `animate` `@keyframes` to animate

 ### How to build the FAQ Component?